geoff-falk/hapi-promise/README.md

 A hapi plugin that allows you to return promises in your request handlers.
 Based on [miksago's hapi-promise-testing](https://github.com/miksago/hapi-promise-testing).

+This is a simple fork to update dependencies and whatnot for Hapi 6.x

 ## Usage

 [Register the plugin](https://github.com/spumko/hapi/blob/master/docs/Reference.md#packrequirename-options-callback) first.
 Then, you can call `reply` from any handler with a promise.
 Example: